Charlie9009/CI_MS1_MYGYM/README.md

 * I am a single parent so I dont have a lot of time to work out during the day.

 * I was at the gym the other day and I forgot my bag in a locker and I am wondering if it has been found.
-I also want to my a personal trainer.
+I also want to talk to my personal trainer.

 * I have become bored of my usual group workout so I want to find a new class.